FTCTeam10298/Website/members/members.md

 Grade: 9th
 Favorite food: Korean BBQ

 James has done FLL for two years on team 32221 Thunder Chickens as a programmer and builder, the team went to LA regionals twice and won a programming award and numerous design awards.
 He is excited to now start FTC.
 He enjoys doing kickboxing and Brazilian Ju-Jitsu.
 He is learning to be a Programmer and Robot designer.
-Check him out at his Linkedin profile: https://www.linkedin.com/in/james-penrose-b23a1a22b/
+Check him out at his Linkedin profile: [James Penrose on LinkedIn](https://www.linkedin.com/in/james-penrose-b23a1a22b/)

 <br>